Version History & Timelines

 Navigating History

-Section titled “Navigating History”The Snapshots panel shows a linear graph of your saved versions:
+Section titled “Navigating History”The History section shows a graph of your saved versions:

 - Filled dots represent saved snapshots